SarahZimmermann-Schmutzler/juice_shop_challenges/bjoern's_favorite_pet/README.md

 ## Solution
 ### Step 1: Find a Foto or Video that shows a pet
 - Would like to know more about Björn.
 Maybe he left a review.
-Search for "bjoern" on the product page using the developer tool's Inspect Mode.
+Search for `bjoern` on the product page using the developer tool's Inspect Mode.
-    - Result: His full name is `Björn Kimminich`.
+    - <ins>Result</ins>: His full name is `Björn Kimminich`.
 - Now the clue says Björn's pet can be seen on a photo or in a video.
-    - Among the one-star tasks, there is a task called "Missing Encoding", which involves making a cat photo visible in the photo gallery.
+    - Among the one-star tasks, there is a task called `Missing Encoding`, which involves making a cat photo visible in the photo gallery.
         - Have a look at the photo wall:
             ```
             http://127.0.0.1:3000/#/photo-wall